-UPDATED: “The Cuckoo’s Calling” to be adapted by BBC
+UPDATED: “The Cuckoo’s Calling” to Be Adapted by the BBC

 In a move that surprises no one, J.K.
 Rowling has just announced via Twitter that the first Cormoran Strike novel, The Cuckoo’s Calling, written under the pseudonym Robert Galbraith, will be adapted as a TV drama on BBC One!